MarcinSachs/Libriya/README.md

     *   Improve the user experience on mobile devices.

 *   **Add Advanced Features:**
-    *   Implement a search function for books.
-    *   Add the ability to reserve books.
     *   Comments to books.
     *   Send email notifications for overdue books.
     *   Implement a system for managing fines.